secure-diversITy/splunk/splunkhelper/README.md

         If that variable is set and you forget step 2 or overwrite the init.d script by accident it will not destroy anything 'cause of this variable here.

+## Updating (the EASY bulletproof way):

+    Once you have splunkhelper installed you can simply use the self-update function coming with splunkhelper!

+    To do so simply execute **"splunk --helperupdate"** and you be done.
+You can do more stuff check them out with **"splunk --help"**